Universality, intertwiners and black hole information: Superselections and black holes

 The dimension of the space associated with such intertwiners, which is related to the Hilbert space of $SU(2)$ Chern--Simons theory on a sphere with punctures, scales with the area of the horizon.
 It is stated that such degrees of freedom are necessary to make the exterior measurable and, thus, to define a finite black hole entropy as prescribed by the BH formula.
 In this way, states corresponding to different horizon shapes may be distinguished from the exterior region.\footnote{In this context, based on earlier findings \cite {ashtekar1998quantum,*ashtekar2000quantum}, it has been proposed that states of $SU(2)$ Chern--Simons theory would describe black hole microstates \cite{Engle:2009vc}, see also \cite{smolin1995linking}.}

 Similarly, in the present case, the coarse grained entropy of the black hole can be seen as a measure for the amount of operators intertwining the disjoint charged representations.
-These are associated with microstates and correspond to different semiclassical bulk geometries, i.e. horizon shapes.
+These are associated with microstates and correspond to different bulk quantum states, i.e. horizon shapes.

 We have seen that such black hole intertwiners play an important role in boundary reconstructions.
 Namely, any bulk operator acting on the black hole described by an exponentially large code space can be reconstructed from the boundary subregion, if correlations relying on these intertwiners are encoded in its entanglement wedge.